Google has maintained a steady lead in browser and search. Microsoft is leveraging its huge desktop footprint and ChatGPT to catch up.

-At Local Falcon, we know that just because you are the first to do something, doesn’t mean you'll always be the best, so it’s only fair to take a hard look at our competitors to really see how functionality is stacking up.
+At Local Falcon, we know that just because you are the first to do something doesn’t mean you’ll always be the best, so it’s only fair to take a hard look at our competitors to really see how functionality is stacking up.
 Recently we added a lot of utility to the Local Falcon platform: bulk scanning, long-sought-after reporting configurations, a new pricing model, and much, much more.
 Then we subscribed to all the competitors to see if anyone was catching up.

-In summary, no. No one compares and it’s clearer than ever to make a platform choice for local rank tracking.
-Combine grid-tracking, automated reports, clever trending tools, indispensable KPIs, and location competition insights, all at a price-point that’s 92% better-- and you’ll see how the NEW Local Falcon gives you what you want to know with easy set-up and decipherable data.
+In summary, no. No one compares, and it’s clearer than ever to make a platform choice for local rank tracking.
+Combine grid-tracking, automated reports, clever trending tools, indispensable KPIs, and location competition insights, all at a price-point that’s 92% better– and you’ll see how the NEW Local Falcon gives you what you want to know with easy set-up and decipherable data.

-We will break down the findings feature by feature but competitors to Local Falcon come in only three varieties:
+We will break down the findings feature by feature, but competitors to Local Falcon come in only three varieties:

 - The big national, organic SEO tool-makers you love (who created a local SEO rank tracking add-on when local SEO started stealing the national spotlight.)
-These tools are under-powered and based on single-point tracking usually at a zip-code centroid.
+These tools are underpowered and based on single-point tracking, usually at a zip-code centroid.

 - The copycats.
 They came to the local SEO stage a little late in the game.
-They emulate the rank tracking style of Local Falcon but the functionality isn’t baked in.
+They emulate the rank tracking style of Local Falcon, but the functionality isn’t baked in.

 - The industrial set.
-These tools are very good but you’ll feel like you are working in the underbelly of the internet code itself because it’s cumbersome, takes a behemoth set-up that is not intuitive nor streamlined, and costs a small fortune.
-The price-tag alone makes this choice a complete barrier.
+These tools are very good, but you’ll feel like you are working in the underbelly of the internet code itself because it’s cumbersome, takes a behemoth set-up that is not intuitive nor streamlined, and costs a small fortune.
+The price tag alone makes this choice a complete barrier.

 The Big SEOs:

-Now, if you are familiar with local SEO you most likely have heard of BrightLocal, Whitespark, and Moz., who have long specialized in organic, website, national SEO.
+Now, if you are familiar with local SEO, you most likely have heard of BrightLocal, Whitespark, and Moz., who has long specialized in organic, website, national SEO.
 Their tools are geared toward increasing web traffic through organic SEO, not so much local SEO.
 But seeing the trend, most have added a local rank tracking in their toolset.
 Ultimately, the big disadvantage to their local SEO method is that it’s based on single-point tracking, which with the advent of grid tracking, is supremely outdated.
 Single-point cannot emulate search from points within the location’s geo-fence and renders the data all but useless.
 Consider this option as the national SEO’s nod to the world of local.
 But if you need serious local insights, you’ll need grid-tracking.

 Beware of look-alikes.
 Counterfeits are rarely as valuable as the originals and this remains the case here.
 At Local Falcon, we get asked regularly about a competitor with a similar name.
 Their offering is similar to the toolset of Local Falcon and our parent company dbaPlatform, but their bundles are less flexible, more expensive, and definitely don’t include the reporting automations and at-a-glance metrics to make your life easy.
 Importantly, reputation is probably the deciding factor here.
 Leagues of brands and agencies clamor to Local Falcon after poor experiences with the copycats.
 Enough said.